realivanivani/realivanivani.github.io/_posts/2025-05-18-data-management-governance-for-ai.md

 ### Understanding the Fundamentals: What is Data Management and Governance?

 Effective data management and governance are paramount for any AI initiative.
-As highlighted in the video "Data Management and Governance for AI", these practices involve establishing and enforcing policies to ensure data is accurate, accessible, secure, and compliant.
+These practices involve establishing and enforcing policies to ensure data is accurate, accessible, secure, and compliant.

 Key aspects include: